 Meet Our Current Fellows

-Bryan McAllister-Grande received his Ed.D. in 2017 from the Harvard Graduate School of Education (HGSE), where he was also a Spencer Foundation Early Career Scholar.
+Bryan McAllister-Grande received his Ed.D. and M.Ed in higher education from the Harvard Graduate School of Education (HGSE), where he was also a Spencer Foundation Early Career Scholar.
 He is currently coordinating HGSE’s Civic and Moral Education Initiative and co-editing a book on civic education and research.
 Bryan’s work examines the moral and ethical aspects of internationalization, as well as the history of modern schooling and the relationship of education to civil society.
 He also earned a M.Ed. from HGSE and a B.A. from the University of Massachusetts-Amherst.

 Bryan is assigned to GVI Nepal Pokhara.